Dear Wise Woman,

 A Nurturing Space, the Red Tent, is available as a comforting resting place.
 This is a place to relax, meditate, visit and/or just be.

-Open Mic Wear something festive as we celebrate ourselves and enjoy an Open Mic night on Saturday night.
+Open Mic Night on Saturday is open to anyone who’d like to share a song, story, skit, joke or dance.
+Wear something festive as we celebrate ourselves and enjoy the talents of our community.
 A sign-up sheet will be available at the conference if you wish to take to the stage.
 You are invited to bring frame drums if you have them.

 Swimming in Webbs Creek is permitted.
 Adults will be responsible for monitoring any accompanying children and teens at all times.
 Please remain clothed at all times.
 We acknowledge the variety of cultural backgrounds and beliefs of women attending and wish to respect them all.
 In previous years we have been visited by a stinging fish who lives in the sand.
 This fish, recognisable to all Eastern coastlines and inlets is very painful if it stings you.
 Water shoes are recommended.